DenysRudenko/Project-1/README.md

 This website is designed for a [tattoo studio](https://denysrudenko.github.io/Project-1.-Tatto-studio./).

 ## Introduction
-**Kingdom of Shadows** is a tattoo studio, that provides variety of services for the clients.
-The owner is a talented experienced artist, who now wants to attract clients via Internet.
+**Kingdom of Shadows** is a tattoo studio that provides a variety of services for the clients.
+The owner is a talented experienced artist, who now wants to attract clients via the Internet.
 As we know, having a website is not a key to successful growth, but excellent presentation is.
-So for me as for developer, it is extremely important to define the philosophy of the business and present the work of the studio.
+So for me as a developer, it is extremely important to define the philosophy of the business and present the work of the studio.

 ![website preview](assets/images/dm/1.png)